 Diagnosing the root cause of bike disc brake rubbing is the simplest, cheapest, and fastest approach to troubleshooting related problems.
 Secondly, knowing how to solve it.

 That’s exactly what I’ve tried to accomplish in this section.
-Here I have shared the correct possible causes of bike disc brakes rubbing with their practical solution.
+Here I have shared the possible causes of bike disc brakes rubbing with their practical solution.
 So, without delay, let’s jump into understanding them.

 1. Brake Caliper Misalignment [A risky reality]